Non-Standard Auto Insurance: What It Is & Which Companies Offer It

 Pincher's Pro Tip

 Even in the non-standard market, comparing quotes from multiple carriers can save you hundreds of dollars per year.
-Rates vary widely — one study found minimum coverage quotes ranging from $585 to over $2,000 annually for similar high-risk profiles.
+Rates vary widely — minimum coverage quotes can range from under $600 to over $2,000 annually for similar high-risk profiles.
+Always shop at least three to five carriers before committing.

 Farmers logo